Scotland's chief medical officer sorry about breaking own coronavirus rules

 "What I did was wrong.
 I'm very sorry," she said.
 "I know how important the advice is I have issued.
 I do not want my mistake to distract for that."

-She also apologised to police and health service colleagues.
+She also apologised to police and National Health Service (NHS) colleagues.
 Police Scotland said officers had spoken to Calderwood about her actions and had warned her about her future conduct.

 "The legal instructions on not leaving your home without a reasonable excuse apply to everyone," Chief Constable Iain Livingstone said in a statement.
 "Individuals must not make personal exemptions bespoke to their own circumstances.
 It is vital everyone adheres to these requirements."